Ezra | 1-2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | PDF |

 Verse by Verse Commentary

-1. On the fourth day after returning, the leaders who were in charge of the finances gave an account of them.
+1. On the fourth day after returning, the leaders in charge of the finances gave an account of them.
 Ezra wasted no time.
 We see again and again that he is organized and takes initiative.
 No good could come from waiting around.
-The longer the time period the more problems could arise.
+The longer the period of time, the more problems could arise.
 So Ezra had them give an account almost as soon as they arrived.
 Everything was transparent, honest, and above board.

-2. Then they offered burnt offerings to God.
+2. Then, they offered burnt offerings to God.
 This is similar to what the first group did upon arriving.
 They wanted to make sure everything got off on the right foot.
-Before setting off, they fasted to ask God’s protection.
-Upon arriving, they offered sacrifices to thank God for bringing them their safely.
+Before setting off, they fasted to ask for God’s protection.
+Upon arriving, they offered sacrifices to thank God for bringing them there safely.
 This is a simple two-step approach to every decision we make.
 Ask God for protection and wisdom.
 Thank God for His answer.
 Do you do both of these?

 Ezra Bible Study E-book: If this inductive Ezra Bible study guide is helpful for you, get the whole Ezra study in one convenient e-book.